Where Is The Girl

 She waited a few seconds, making sure she was in the clear, then picked up the sleeping child and started moving quickly and quietly along the trail near the beach.
 The clear, cool night was illuminated by several of the houses burning brightly, including the Alpha’s.
-Men, dozens of them, and trucks were parked outside the Pack House.
+Dozens of men were walking around and five trucks were parked outside the Pack House.
 She could hear their laughter as they plotted the final destruction of her home and her Pack.

 The farther she got from the house, the faster she ran.
 It was when she heard the howls behind her, the howls of a Pack on a hunt, that she knew her escape had not gone undetected.

 She pushed her body hard through the forest, but she was no match for mature trackers who could run for days and had the noses of bloodhounds.
 The men were getting closer, and her neck was screaming in pain from holding the baby as she ran.